When and what to learn in a changing world: Vanishing fixed costs

-and the belief process which consists in: \begin{itemize} \item Jumping immediately to $\{q_0^f,q_1^f\}$ from any $p \in (q_0^f,q_1^f)$ \item Jumping from $q_0^f$ to $q_1^f$ at rate $\rho_0:= \lambda \frac{\pi-q_0^f}{q_1^f-q_0^f}$ \item Jumping from $q_1^f$ to $q_0^f$ at rate $\rho_1:= \lambda \frac{q_1^f-\pi}{q_1^f-q_0^f}$ \end{itemize} is optimal. \end{itemize} \end{theorem} The proof strategy relies on first establishing that the given expression of the value is an upper bound for $w_0$ (which follows from the concave envelope dominating the function pointwise, applying Jensen's inequality pathwise, and finally the compensated dynamic Bayes-plausibility constraint), then showing that the policy described is feasible and achieves this upper bound.
-It may be surprising that the payoffs are expressed as an integral over the \emph{deterministic} drift path from $p$ when the belief process is actually random; this captures the effect that the expected payoff from jumping between $q_0^f$ and $q_1^f$ is a linear combination of the payoffs at these two points and that the probabilities move towards their long run average on the line between $f(q_0^f)$ and $f(q_1^f)$.
-Because of the linearity of $\Cav[f]$ (locally) and by definition of $q_0^f$ and $q_1^f$, this is equivalent to moving along $\Cav[f]$ and because of Bayes-plausibility expectations are equivalent to moving along the deterministic flow.
+The central takeaway of \hyref{Theorem}{thm:explicit-stationary-policy-no-fixed-cost} is that one can solve for optimal long run behavior by simply \emph{concavifying the virtual flow payoff $f$} around $\pi$.
+The proof strategy relies on first establishing that the given expression of the value is an upper bound for $w_0$, then showing that the feasible policy described achieves this upper bound.
+Stationary payoffs are expressed as an integral over the \emph{deterministic} drift path from $p$ when the belief process is actually random; this captures the effect that the expected payoff from jumping between $q_0^f$ and $q_1^f$ is a linear combination of the payoffs at these two points and that the probabilities move towards their long run average on the line between $f(q_0^f)$ and $f(q_1^f)$.
+An immediate corollary of this result is that the limit of optimal long run belief cycles (and their associated belief process) for $\kappa>0$ must converge to this policy as $\kappa$ goes to $0$.